Vijayanth-Reddy-K/Simpletask-Modifications/Individual Functions for Filtering and Grouping.md

 ### Group uncompleted tasks by due date (as shown in filters defined in the previous section)

-If you sort by due date first, this results in something similar to the Any.Do layout, only, a lot more flexible, as you can define your own categories.
+This results in something similar to the Any.Do layout, only, a lot more flexible, as you can define your own categories.
 If used in conjunction with one of the filter functions from the preceeding section, they would provide a header to the filter when opened in the main window.

 If there is no filter, the first two entries in the sort order must be `V Completed` followed by `V By Due Date` in order to make the entries legible to follow.